shambhavi-20/sp24-cse110-lab4/explore/devtools/devtools-part1.md

 5. What was your User-Agent for the browser that made the request?

-    The user-Agent for the browser that made the request is **Mozilla/5.0 (Linux; Android 6.0; Nexus 5 Build/MRA58N) AppleWebKit/537.36 (KHTML, like Gecko) Chrome/124.0.0.0 Mobile Safari/537.36**
+    The User-Agent for the browser that made the request is **Mozilla/5.0 (Linux; Android 6.0; Nexus 5 Build/MRA58N) AppleWebKit/537.36 (KHTML, like Gecko) Chrome/124.0.0.0 Mobile Safari/537.36**

 6. In the response header, what type of server did it come from?